google/project-gameface/README.md

 #  Install instructions

 1. Download the program from [Release section](../../releases/latest)
-2. Install with the Setup.exe
+2. Install with the 'GameFace Setup.exe'
 3. Run "GameFace" in your Windows Start menu/Desktop shortcut